CYBERGATES/Assessment/README.md

-# CYBER GATES (R) Information Systems Security Assessment library  inspired by [OWASP risk rating methodology](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology)
+# CYBER GATES ® Information Systems Security Assessment library  inspired by [OWASP risk rating methodology](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology)

 Introduction
 ------------

-Information Security Security Assessment library is a collection of methods used to evaluate risk in your Information Systems based on vulnerabilities and previous incidents.
+Information Systems Security Assessment library is a collection of methods used to evaluate risk in your Information Systems based on existing vulnerabilities and previous incidents.

-Initially this library was designed for a [professional cloud-based security solution](https://onlineservices.cybergates.org/en/websecurity/) which allows you to determine the importance of potential risks to your online business.
-Please feel free to use it in your projects.
+Initially this library was designed for the [professional cloud-based security solution](https://onlineservices.cybergates.org/en/websecurity/) which allows you to determine the importance of potential risks to your online business.
+Please feel free to use this library in your projects and/or extend its functionality by creating new pull requests on Github.

 More information about [CYBER GATES ® Web Application Compliance & Risk Management](https://onlineservices.cybergates.org/en/websecurity/) solution may be found here: https://news.cybergates.org/en/articles/how-secure-is-your-business.